lydiakim10/node.js-README-generator/README.md

   ## Description
-  This project is made to test node.js.
+  This is the project description.

   ## Table of Contents
   [Installation](#installation)